 They also cover topics related to natural, organic pesticides that is very useful to protect your garden.

 Final Words On The Edible Forest Garden Movement

 This is an incredible set which will really help you develop as a gardener.
 We highly reccommend it!

 It is expensive but we’re not sure where else you could find such a wealth of information at this price point.
 It’s brilliant.

-You can find the Edible Forest Gardens (2 volume set) on Amazon.
+You can find the Edible Forest Gardens (2 volume set) online here.

 New to gardening at home?
 Don’t miss our tips for growing vegetables at home.